ubnt-intrepid/polyfuse/README.md

 `polyfuse` is a library for implementing filesystems based on [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) in Rust.

 The goal of this project is to provide a Rust FUSE library that has a high affinity with the `async`/`.await` syntax stabilized in Rust 1.39.

+> Note: The main branch is currently working on upcoming 0.4.0.

 ## Installation